seMm-33/erratic_coke/README.md

 Drug script with a few config options to make it fit into most servers.
 Comes with an English and German translation.

-__IMPORTANT: SINCE A LOT OF SERVERS DON'T WANT TO USE ONESYNC YOU WILL HAVE TO ADD PROTECTION AGAINST TRIGGERS YOURSELF__
+__IMPORTANT: YOU WILL HAVE TO PROTECT THE SERVER SIDE CODE YOURSELF__

 # Prerequisites:
 - ESX